 When data is communicated over network infrastructure, encryption should be used to protect the data from unauthorised access or manipulation.
-When selecting cryptographic equipment or software for this purpose, the level of assurance required will depend on the sensitivity or classification of the data and the environment in which it is being applied.
+When selecting cryptographic equipment or applications for this purpose, the level of assurance required will depend on the sensitivity or classification of the data and the environment in which it is being applied.

-Control: ISM-0469; Revision: 6; Updated: Jun-22; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

-An ASD-Approved Cryptographic Protocol (AACP) or high assurance cryptographic protocol is used to protect data when communicated over network infrastructure.
+Control: ISM-0469; Revision: 6; Updated: Jun-22; Applicability: NC, OS, P, S, TS; Essential Eight: N/A An ASD-Approved Cryptographic Protocol (AACP) or high assurance cryptographic protocol is used to protect data when communicated over network infrastructure.

-Control: ISM-0465; Revision: 9; Updated: Mar-22; Applicability: OS, P; Essential Eight: N/A
+Control: ISM-0465; Revision: 10; Updated: Jun-25; Applicability: OS, P; Essential Eight: N/A

-Cryptographic equipment or software that has completed a Common Criteria evaluation against a Protection Profile is used to protect OFFICIAL: Sensitive or PROTECTED data when communicated over insufficiently secure networks, outside of appropriately secure areas or via public network infrastructure.
+Cryptographic equipment or applications that have completed a Common Criteria evaluation against a Protection Profile are used to protect OFFICIAL: Sensitive or PROTECTED data when communicated over insufficiently secure networks, outside of appropriately secure areas or via public network infrastructure.